 Maroteaux Lamy syndrome - Enzyme Analysis

-| Disease name | Maroteaux Lamy syndrome (MPS VI) | |
+Disease name | Maroteaux Lamy syndrome (MPS VI) | |

-| Enzyme Name | Arylsulfatase B | |
+Enzyme Name | Arylsulfatase B | |

-| Clinical info | Maroteaux Lamy syndrome is characterized by short stature, coarse facies, corneal clouding, joint stiffness and contractures and splenomegaly.
+Clinical info | Maroteaux Lamy syndrome is characterized by short stature, coarse facies, corneal clouding, joint stiffness and contractures and splenomegaly.
 Other features may include inguinal hernia, obstructive airway disease, skeletal abnormalities and cardiac valve disease.
-The progression of Maroteaux Lamy syndrome varies among affected individuals.
-Intelligence is typically not affected. | |
+The progression of Maroteaux Lamy syndrome varies among affected individuals, and intelligence is typically not affected. | |

-| Indications | Arylsulfatase B is needed for the modification and removal of dermatan sulfate.
+Indications | This test can be used to confirm a suspected Maroteaux Lamy syndrome diagnosis.
 Prenatal diagnosis and carrier testing via enzyme analysis are not available. | |

-| Associated Tests | Urinary excretion of dermatan sulfate is seen which can be assessed via MPS electrophoresis.
+Associated Tests | Urinary excretion of dermatan sulfate is seen which can be assessed via MPS electrophoresis.
 Arylsulfatase B enzyme analysis is also part of the MPS Enzyme Panel.
 Molecular analysis of ARSB gene is also available for identification of the causative mutation within a family, carrier status and prenatal diagnosis. |

 |